 Don’t worry about mold if you follow proper prevention and removal steps to keep your home safe and free from potential health problems.

 So, Can mold in the basement affect the upstairs?
 If left untreated, mold and mildew can seriously harm your health and hasten the deterioration of your house.
 You can prevent mold from growing by purchasing a dehumidifier to reduce moisture in the home.

-If you have a serious mold problem in your home, it’s important to address it promptly as exposure to black mold can lead to health issues such as asthma attack.
+If you have a serious mold problem in your home, it’s important to address it promptly as exposure to black mold can lead to health issues such as asthma attacks.
 A professional mold remediation service can properly assess the extent of the mold and provide effective mold removal solutions.